List Of Traffic Rules Violations And Fines In India 2024

 Frequently Asked Questions (FAQs) on Traffic Fines in India

-1. Who is authorised to collect on-spot penalties for traffic violations?
+1. Who can collect on-spot penalties for traffic violations?

-Traffic fines can be collected on the spot by traffic police officers who hold the rank of Assistant Sub-Inspector (ASI) or above.
-Their uniform has one star along with red and blue stripes.
+Traffic fines or challans can be collected on the spot by traffic police officers who hold the rank of Assistant Sub-Inspector (ASI) or above.
+The traffic police uniform in India has one star along with red and blue stripes.

-No, there are no exceptions for using mobile phones while driving, even if the driver is a doctor and talking to the patient or his family.
+No, there are no exceptions for using mobile phones while driving, even for a doctor who is on duty.
 The use of mobile phones while driving is prohibited under all circumstances.

-3. What documents must I carry when driving a vehicle?
+3. What documents must I carry when driving a car?

 -